JonathanHelianthicusDoe/trash_ideas/README.md

 track.
 But should the maximum number of starting tracks be 2, like in TTO/TTR?
 And, regardless of that number, how much freedom should toons have in choosing the gag track(s) that they start with?

+When it comes to how much freedom that toons should have in the gag track(s) that they start with, it is pretty straightforward to argue that the freedom should be total, given the principles under consideration here.
+That is, any time a gag track is chosen at toon creation, it should be chosen from a selection of all 7 gag tracks (barring any tracks already chosen, of course).
+If you go the TTO/TTR route and restrict what gag tracks toons start with, they will find ways to circumvent that anyways &mdash; there are plenty of throwless and/or squirtless toons in TTR.
+So, not only is this a pretty unnecessary restriction of the freedom that players have in building their toons, but it also is a pointless restriction, in that it can be somewhat easily bypassed.

+The same reasoning suggests that, regardless of what maximum we place on the number of tracks that a toon can start the game with, the *minimum* number of such tracks should be zero.
+This may seem a little odd in the sense that it may seem to encourage (or at least, sanction) reverse ubers (or at least, toons that are completely helpless for the entire time until they get a gag track).
+The reality, however, is that reverses (and 0-track ubers, for that matter) can be made anyways; there are even several of them in TTR that have the maximum attainable laff (137 at the time of writing).
+All that is really needed is a warning sign that shows up any time that a player is electing to start with zero gag tracks, saying something to the effect of: &ldquo;Are you sure you want to start the game with no gag tracks?
+It&rsquo;s going to be a rough life!
+The Cogs don&rsquo;t respond well to the persuasive words of Toons&hellip;&rdquo;.
+Not terribly relevant, but also worth noting, is that not all gagless toons are *necessarily* either reverses or 0-track ubers &mdash;
+they could just be toons that never plan on fighting Cogs!
+There are other activities to do in Toontown, of course.

+When it comes to a *maximum* number of starting gag tracks, things get a little messier.
+It depends pretty strongly on how the rest of the game is designed (c.f. the other sections of this document).
+For the most part, the numbers that we are here deciding between are probably just 1 and 2.
+Obviously anything lower than 1 is nonsense, and while 3, 4, 5, and 6 are all *probably* viable in some cases, in most cases that likely makes toons excessively powerful from the get-go and pretty severely dampens the sense of progression as the number grows.
+The sense of progression being dampened by a higher maximum number of starting gag tracks is due to the obvious reason that you have less milestones along the main taskline (since the main taskline gives you fewer gag tracks), especially because said milestones *would* represent spikes in power.

+#### maximum of 1 gag track at toon creation

+##### pros

+- If sticking with an endgame maximum of 6 gag tracks: Fits more nicely with the existence of the Daisy Gardens main taskline, in the sense that Daisy Gardens could then award a gag track (like Toontown Central, Donald&rsquo;s Dock, Minnie&rsquo;s Melodyland, &amp; The Brrrgh).
+This can also be used to help with the concerns discussed in the &ldquo;limiting laff&rdquo; section if one sees fit, since some or all of the Daisy Gardens tasks that award max-laff in TTO/TTR could be replaced with gag track frame tasks instead.
+- If setting an endgame maximum of 5 gag tracks: Allows you to preserve the TTR/TTO taskline and still end up with 5 gag tracks (maximum) after finishing The Brrrgh.
+- Makes toons overall less powerful, up until they get their last gag track.
+  This could be a pro.
+- Given a certain endgame maximum number of gag tracks, starting with 1 track increases the sense of progression over starting with 2 tracks.

+##### cons

+- Kind of a rough start to not be able to pair your chosen gag track with at least one other track!
+For some choices (viz. toonup, lure, &amp; trap), it becomes straight-up impossible to solo even the easiest cog battle.
+Also notable is that trap is doubly useless, simply because it relies on someone else having picked lure, which is somewhat unlikely if you are mostly playing with other toons who also have just 1 gag track.
+Starting with a maximum of 1 gag track at toon creation is nigh begging players to shoot themselves in the feet.
+- If sticking with an endgame maximum of 6 gag tracks: More revisionist because you have to implement another gag track acquisition taskline (presumably in Daisy Gardens), which is not only revisionist but also potentially more difficult to implement (depending on how you go about it).
+- Makes toons overall less powerful, up until they get their last gag track.
+  This could be a con.

+#### maximum of 2 gag tracks at toon creation

+##### pros

+- Much more flexible than starting with a maximum of 1 track, since for any chosen track you can freely pick from 6 other tracks in a way that makes your first choice more viable.
+As mentioned above, trap is a clear loser in the &ldquo;pick exactly one track to start the game with&rdquo; game, but here some sense can be made by *also* choosing lure (so that you can lure for your own traps) or choosing something particularly versatile, like throw, or squirt, or drop, or sound.
+- If sticking with an endgame maximum of 6 gag tracks: This is the least revisionist option, since neither the maximum number of starting tracks nor the maximum possible number of gag tracks are changed from TTO/TTR (although you get more choice, of course).
+- Makes toons overall more powerful, up until they get their last gag track.
+  This could be a pro.

+##### cons

+- Makes toons overall more powerful, up until they get their last gag track.
+  This could be a con.
+- If setting an endgame maximum of 5 gag tracks: This is very difficult taskline-wise and progression-wise.
+In the main taskline you will have to remove the gag track reward from one of the playgrounds (so that Daisy Gardens, Donald&rsquo;s Dreamland, *and* 1 other playground all do not award gag tracks).
+Progression-wise, this guts the sense of progression to be even less rewarding than your standard TTO/TTR.
+From toon creation to the very end of the main taskline, you have only acquired a total of 3 gag tracks.
+- If setting an endgame maximum of 6 gag tracks: Continues to leave the Daisy Gardens taskline barren of gag track acquisition.

 ## odds &amp; ends